-CPAP provides a gentle flow of air pressure through a mask to hold the airway open while you sleep.
-A person’s breathing becomes regular, snoring stops and restful sleep is restored.
+CPAP provides a gentle air pressure flow through a mask to hold the airway open while you sleep.
+A person’s breathing becomes regular, snoring stops, and restful sleep is restored.

 What is a sleep study or polysomnogram?

-A polysomnogram is an overnight sleep study that records a patient’s physical state during various stages of sleep and wakefulness.
-It provides essential data in the evaluation of sleep and sleep-related complaints, such as identifying sleep stages, body position, blood oxygen levels, respiratory events, muscle tone, heart rate, amount of snoring and general sleep behavior.
+A polysomnogram is an overnight sleep study that records a patient’s physical state during various sleep and wakefulness stages.
+It provides essential data in evaluating sleep and sleep-related complaints, such as identifying sleep stages, body position, blood oxygen levels, respiratory events, muscle tone, heart rate, amount of snoring, and general sleep behavior.

 How is a polysomnogram conducted?

-Sensors called electrodes are attached to the skin on your head, face and legs.
+Sensors called electrodes are attached to the skin on your head, face, and legs.
 The sleep technologist will lightly prep your skin with a cleanser before applying the electrodes, but there is no pain associated with a sleep study.
 A belt is placed around your chest and abdomen.
-We are then able to monitor brain waves, eye movements, airflow from your mouth and nose, snoring, oxygen levels, leg movements and heart rate.
+We can then monitor brain waves, eye movements, airflow from your mouth and nose, snoring, oxygen levels, leg movements, and heart rate.
 You will be allowed to get up and go to the restroom during the night if necessary.

 How long does the study take?

-In order to make the appropriate diagnosis, we must acquire the proper amount of data.
+To make the appropriate diagnosis, we must acquire the proper amount of data.
 The sleep study will last about and at least seven hours.
 Your overnight study will end at approximately 5:30 a.m.
-If you need to wake earlier, you may notify the technician upon arrival at the Sleep Center so that adjustments can be made in order to accommodate your schedule.
+If you need to wake earlier, you may notify the technician upon arrival at the Sleep Center so that we can make adjustments to accommodate your schedule.

 How do I prepare for the study?

 What if I need to cancel or reschedule?